 Using NSA, telecom operators can make upgrades to their existing 4G LTE infrastructure and won’t have to rebuild from scratch to deliver and market 5G.

-Standalone Access or SA 5G requires infrastructure to be built from the ground up.
+Standalone Access or SA 5G requires the network to be free of 4G anchor band, and SA deployment for exclusive 5G link requires rebuilding from the ground up.
 Expectedly, this model requires more investment but lets users and Telecom operators benefit from the core capabilities of 5G NR.
 Standalone 5G will facilitate critical 5G applications that require low latency (robotic surgeries, self-driving cars, etc.) and this 5G type is currently meant to cater to enterprises and not consumers.